-For both the current and comparative quarterly periods, the fees paid to Bruce Smith, a Director and CEO of the Company, and to Simon Ridgway, a Director and Executive Chairman of the Company, were allocated partly to exploration expenditures and partly to management fees.
+For both the current and comparative quarterly and nine-month periods, the fees paid to Bruce Smith, a Director, President, and CEO of the Company, and to Simon Ridgway, a Director and Executive Chairman of the Company, were allocated partly to exploration expenditures and partly to management fees.
 Office and administration costs relate mostly to an administrative cost sharing agreement with Gold Group Management Inc. ("Gold Group"), a private company controlled by Mr. Ridgway which is reimbursed by the Company for certain shared rent and other corporate expenses paid by Gold Group on behalf of the Company.
-Salaries and benefits costs relate primarily to Gold Group which provides administrative personnel, including the Company's Chief Financial Officer and Corporate Secretary throughout the current and comparative quarters and the addition of the Company's Vice President of Corporate Development during the current quarter.
+Salaries and benefits costs also relate primarily to Gold Group which provides administrative personnel, including the Company's Chief Financial Officer and Corporate Secretary throughout the current and comparative quarterly and ninemonth periods and the addition of the Company's Vice President of Corporate Development for the current fiscal year.